shaqian/Cognitive-Bot/README.md

 > Raspberry Pi has a built-in 3.5mm jack for audio output but no input.
 I use a USB sound card for both speaker output and microphone input.

-1. Plug the USB sound card.
+1. Plug the USB sound card in.
 Connect the microphone and speaker to the sound card.

 2. Run ```arecord -l``` and ```aplay -l``` and identify card number of your ***USB Audio Device***, e.g. *card 1*.